Shelly-Ann Fraser-Pryce: 2022: Fifth 100 m world title

 At the World Athletics Championships in July, Fraser-Pryce led another Jamaican sweep of the podium for a record-extending fifth 100 m title.
 Her winning time of 10.67 s was her quickest 100 m in a global final, and broke the championship record of 10.70 s, set in 1999 by Marion Jones.
 Jackson ran a personal best of 10.73 s for silver, and Thompson-Herah clocked 10.81 s for bronze.
 The race was one of the fastest in World Championships history—seven of the eight finalists dipped under 11 seconds and achieved best-ever marks for fourth, sixth and seventh.
 Fraser-Pryce's win came almost 14 years after her first global 100 m title, making her the oldest ever world champion in any individual track event.
-Jamaica also claimed the top two positions in the world 200 m final, with Fraser-Pryce earning silver in 21.81 s behind Jackson's 21.45 s.
+In the world 200 m final, Fraser-Pryce ran a season's best 21.81 s to take silver behind Jackson's 21.45 s.
 In the 4 × 100 m relay final, the U.S. team defeated Jamaica in an upset, winning gold in 41.14 s ahead of Jamaica's 41.18 s.

 After the World Championships, Fraser-Pryce continued her form throughout the season.
 On August 6, she ran a new world leading 10.66 s at the Kamila Skolimowska Memorial in Poland, followed by a 10.67 s at the Gyulai István Memorial in Hungary two days later.
-On August 10, she again lowered her world lead to 10.62 s at the Monaco Diamond League, running her third 10.6 in a 5-day span, and defeating Jackson (10.71 s) and Marie-Josée Ta Lou of the Ivory Coast (10.72 s).
+On August 10, she again lowered her world lead to 10.62 s at the Monaco Diamond League, running her third 10.6 in a 5-day span.
 Fraser-Pryce withdrew from the Lausanne Diamond League at the end of August due to hamstring discomfort, and returned for the Memorial Van Damme a week later, where she finished second to Jackson (10.73 s to 10.74 s) in her only 100 m loss of the year.
 She capped her season at the Diamond League final in Zurich, winning her fourth 100 m Diamond trophy (her fifth trophy overall) in a meeting record 10.65 s.

 Fraser-Pryce ended the season as the number-one overall female athlete across all disciplines, according to World Athletics.
 She ran 100 m times of 10.62, 10.65, 10.66, 10.67 on four occasions, and 10.70 s, recording the eight fastest times of the year.
 She's the first woman to break 10.70 s seven times in a single season and nine total times in their career.
 No other woman has run sub-10.70 s more than four times in their career.
-In the 200 m, she recorded two of the ten fastest times of the year (21.81 s and 21.82 s), and was the number-three ranked female sprinter over the distance in 2022.
+In the 200 m, she recorded two of the ten fastest times of the year (21.81 s and 21.82 s), and was the third ranked female sprinter over the distance in 2022.